airbytehq/airbyte/docs/integrations/sources/google-ads.md

 - [Incremental Sync - Append + Deduped](https://docs.airbyte.com/understanding-airbyte/connections/incremental-append-deduped)

 #### Incremental Campaign Criterion and Ad Group Criterion

-This streams offer support for incremental deletions and is built using the Change Status stream.
-However, it only provides updates for the most recent three months.
+These streams support incremental updates, including deletions, leveraging the Change Status stream.
+However, they only capture updates from the most recent three months.

-First sync is full refresh, but the following sync is done by at first reading updates from change_status stream and then syncing records by id.
+The initial sync operates as a full refresh.
+Subsequent syncs begin by reading updates from the Change Status stream, followed by syncing records based on their IDs.

+It's important to note that the ChangeStatus stream has a limit of 10,000 records per day.
+If there are more than 10,000 updates in a single day for these streams, some records will be missed.
+In such cases, it's recommended to use a full refresh sync to ensure all updates are captured.

 ## Supported Streams